oar-team/oar/sources/extra/oar-drmaa/doc_drmaa1.rst

 DRMAA attributes support and Native Specification
 ==================================================

-DRMAA for OAR support main DRMAA attributes at the exception of `drmaa_start_time`, `drmaa_block_email` and `drmaa_block_email`.
+DRMAA for OAR support main DRMAA attributes at the exception of `drmaa_start_time`  and `drmaa_block_email`.
-The two laters will be implemented in a next release, for `drmaa_start_time` is not planned in the OAR roadmap if you please contact the developers.
+There are not currently planned in the OAR roadmap if you need them please contact the developers.

 DRMAA interface allows to pass DRM dependant job submission options.
 Those options may be specified by settings ``drmaa_native_specification`` and corresponds to `oarsub`